Near Oneida in Clay County, Kentucky — The American South (East South Central)

 Erected 1979 by Kentucky Historical Society and Kentucky Department of Transportation.

 Other nearby markers.
+At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
 Chief Red Bird (a few steps from this marker); Oneida Baptist Institute (approx. 7.6 miles away); County Named, 1806 (approx. 10 miles away); Salt Works was located along the old Warrior's Path (approx. 10 miles away); This Site is Birth Place of Local History (approx. 10 miles away); Gov. Bert T. Combs (1959-1963)/Bert T. Combs (1911 – 1991) (approx. 10 miles away); Goose Creek Salt Works (approx. 10 miles away); A Masterful Retreat (approx. 10 miles away).
 Touch for a list and map of all markers in Oneida.